bbourqu/chef-training/notes.md

 ```
 will delete the file

-'chef-apply' will run a chef command inline
+`chef-apply` will run a chef command inline
-'chef-apply --help' will send out the help block
+`chef-apply --help` will send out the help block